 The Prince of Wales hotel stands in the centre of the park overlooking a beautiful lake in a mountainous setting.

 The Prince of Wales used to live in Alberta and was so taken with the land he actually bought a ranch right next door to the famous Bar U Ranch.
 His legacy remains with this historic landmark.

 There is a small village in the park with some other hotel options and a chance to rent mini motorbikes and motorboats.
 There are general stores and a beach.

 It’s a place that feels like cottage country and we certainly would love to spend a few more days here in the park exploring.

 You can make your home base in town and then do day trip hikes into the mountains.
-If you are like us and are only popping in for the afternoon, there are a few short trails that will give you a taste of Waterton National Park.
+There are trails to suit everyone’s needs and if you only have a short time, there are a few short trails that will give you a taste of Waterton National Park.

 You can go canyoning and wade through the river taking in the scope of the canyon walls from below while staying refreshed in the hot summer heat.